-And when you have big expenses on the horizon, potential future earnings won’t do you much good.
+The reality is that when you have big expenses on the horizon, potential future earnings won’t do you much good.
 Luckily, there are easy ways to unlock the value of your home in the here-and-now.

 There are two such options that you can take advantage of to turn your home’s equity into real money that you can use: a home equity loan, and a home equity line of credit.
 You'll find a video below that explains the nuances of each in less than two minutes!
 It's important to know the difference between the two options so you know which will cater more to your needs.

 Home Equity Loan